Leon Sullivan: Progress Plaza

 Another one of the Progress Movement's major goals was to address the social needs of North Philadelphia's community residents.
 To this end, ZNPCT built a comprehensive Human Services Center that centralizes essential services so that they are easily accessible to area residents.
 Zion's role was to develop the property and lease it at below-market rent to nonprofit and governmental entities whose programs fulfill ZNPCT's charitable mission.
 Located adjacent to Progress Plaza, the center currently houses a Social Security Administration office, an unemployment compensation office, a police training academy, and a health service center run by Temple University.

 In the 1980s, Progress Plaza was taken over by Wendell Whitlock of Progress Investment Associates, who is now the chairman emeritus.
-In 2018, Progress Plaza celebrated its 50-year anniversary with commemorations from local politician Congressman Dwight Evans who was influenced by Leon Sullivan's thinking in his book "Build, Brother, Build."
+In 2018, Progress Plaza celebrated its 50-year anniversary with commemorations from local politician Congressman Dwight Evans who was influenced by Sullivan's thinking in his book "Build, Brother, Build."